Congo Tetra Male 5cm

 Breeding: Egg Layers.

-An incredibly beautiful fish to have in any tropical aquarium, with their colourful metallic bodies and the long flowing fins of the males; they make a great center fish.
+An incredibly beautiful fish to have in any tropical aquarium, with their colourful metallic bodies and the long flowing fins of the males; they make a great centre fish.

 Congos originate from Central Africa in the upper Congo basin river system and associated tributaries in the Upper and Lower Ogowe and Ivindo and also the Chiloango River system.

 Although they are one of the larger growing Tetras, they are very peaceful.
 Generally residing in the middle areas of the aquarium but can spend time at all levels.
 They can be shy & timid fish when first introduced to the aquarium but once settled can become active show ponies prancing back and forth across the front of the tank.